 The night before my mother's passing, I finally came to see that her simple wisdom had touched the peak of the mountain and contained the essence of all that I had been in search of.
 Open-heartedness, fearless love and relentless self-honesty were the core of her message to me; three things she humbly embodied until her last breath.

 I had finally realized that life is inherently complete, in need of no exotic adornments or special attainments.
 I discovered that the secrets of healing and awakening were already and always present within the ordinary circumstances of everyday life.
 It was simply a matter of releasing the reactive habits of grasping, resistance, and self-delusion.

 My practice became nothing more than abiding in constant intimate relationship with the living moment.

 My mother’s words, “The answer is found inside your own experience” had finally hit their mark.

 I understood that the ego-based spiritual search is a form of exotic escapism, and that many aspects of the old spiritual systems — transcendentalism, extreme physical practices, and the sticky guru-disciple relationship — were no longer appropriate or effective for modern people.
 A universal approach was needed, free of dogma and the limitations of culture; one that begins with a clear understanding of inherent wholeness, then cultivates self-healing and awakened living in all Nine Spheres of Life.

 For the next decade, living with my wife Revital and raising a daughter, I developed, tested and distilled a direct method for our troubled times.
-This set of pragmatic tools and teachings centers around a model I call the Nine Spheres of Life, and eventually came to be called Radiant Awakening.
+This set of pragmatic tools and teachings centers around a model I call the Nine Spheres of Life, and eventually came to be called the Clearbright Way.

 When I am not teaching, speaking or writing, you'll find me in the family garden, out on the trail backpacking, or inside a quiet teahouse practicing traditional Chinese (Cha Dao) or Japanese (Chanoyu) tea ceremony.